-Erin Dunn graduated with an M.A. in art history in May 2014, and is now Assitant Curator at Telfair Museums in Savannah, GA.
-Her exhibition of contemporary landscape photography opened in the fall of 2016.
+Erin Dunn graduated with an M.A. in art history in May 2014, and now works as the Middleton Curatorial Fellow at Telfair Museums in Savannah, GA.
+After her fellowship concludes in October 2016, she will be stay on at Telfair Museums as Assistant Curator.
+She is currently planning an exhibition of contemporary landscape photography that opens in the fall of 2016.

 Emily Everhart received her Ph.D. from the University of Georgia in 2015 with her dissertation on allegories of friendship in eighteenth-century European gardens.
 A portion of that dissertation on the French Château de Bellevue was delivered in a 2014 symposium at the Georgia Museum of Art and is expected to appear in the published conference proceedings.
 Emily currently teaches art history and the senior thesis seminar as adjunct faculty at the Art Academy of Cincinnati.
 She also has instructed art appreciation courses online and in the classroom at Sinclair Community College in Dayton, Ohio.
 In 2015 she received an award for excellence in teaching from the Greater Cincinnati Consortium of Colleges and Universities.
 She specializes in the history of eighteenth and nineteenth-century European art, and her broad research interests include allegorical imagery and manifestations of sociability in eighteenth-century landscape architecture.